 At the top of the trail, the paved path ends at a few stairs leading up to a viewing area underneath Weeping Rock.
 Plan to get a little wet walking through the falling drops and watch your step as the stairs may be slippery.
 During stormy weather and in springtime, a spectacular waterfall may form at the mouth of Echo Canyon, off to the side of the viewing area.

 Rules and Regulations

 Zion National Park entrance fee required.
-The fee is $25 for a private vehicle with up to 15 passengers.
+The fee is $30 for a private vehicle with up to 15 passengers.
+This fee provides entrance to the park for seven days.
 You may purchase an annual pass for $80, which is good for all National Parks and many other federal lands.

 - No pets.